Date Established: 5/24/2010

 Individuals who access, process, store, or in any other way handle Category 1 – Restricted Data must implement controls and security measures as required by relevant laws, regulations, university policies, and supporting standards.
 In instances where laws and/or regulations conflict with university policy, the more restrictive policy, law, or regulation governs.

-Category 2 – Private Data must be protected to ensure that they are not disclosed in a FOIL request.
-Private data must be protected in order to ensure that they are only disclosed as required by law, including FOIL.
+Category 2 - Private Data must be protected to ensure that they are not disclosed in a FOIL request.
+Category 2 - Private Data must be protected to ensure that they are only disclosed as required by law.
 Decisions about disclosure must be made by the Records Management Officer.

-The University at Buffalo is considered the data owner of all university data; individual units or departments may have stewardship responsibility for portions of the data.
+The University at Buffalo owns all university data, while individual units or departments may have stewardship responsibility for portions of such data.

 Senior leader of the university (i.e., vice president, vice provost, dean) who has responsibility for areas that have systems of record.

-Individual who needs and uses university data as part of their assigned duties or to fulfill their role in the university community.
+An individual who needs and uses university data as part of their assigned duties or to fulfill their role in the university community, with access as granted by a Data Trustee or Data Steward.

 Contact | Phone | |